BERT: Google’s Largest Update in Years

 The Can You Pick Up Medicine For Someone Else Example

-In this example the query “can you get medicine for someone pharmacy” returns a result about how to fill prescriptions in general, rather than how to fill them for a 3rd party.
-After BERT, Google better understands the goal of the user and surfaces a piece about whether or not a patient can have a friend or family member pick up their prescription for them.
+With the BERT update for SEO, Google better understands the goal of the user and surfaces a piece about whether or not a patient can have a friend or family member pick up their prescription for them.

 What Can I Do to Rank Better after BERT?

 Need help optimizing your content?
-Check out LinkGraph’s On Page Content Optimizer, reach out to a member of our team at sales@linkgraph.io, or schedule a meeting to get setup today.
+Check out LinkGraph’s On Page Content Optimizer, reach out to a member of our team at [email protected], or schedule a meeting to get set up today.

 Where Can I Learn More?